COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/Texas/README.md

 ## Setup

-Create a folder for Nebraska.
+Create a folder for TX.
 Inside that folder, create four more folders: "original_files", "NCES_files", "output_files", and "temp_files"

 1. Download do-files and place them in the folder.
 2. Set file directories at the top of each do file: